grayfallstown/Chia-Plot-Status/README.md

 Best Practice:
-- Each plotting rig should have its own log folder, so they don't mix and mess up estimates and warning thresholds for each other.
-- Always log locally.
-If you log directly to a network share / NAS your plotting can crash if the connection becomes flaky.
-Prefer connecting your host machine to networkshares on the plotters, not the other way around or use your own cloud solutions which offer local folders (should be pretty much all of them).
 - Only delete log files of finished plots if your hardware or the way you plot has significantly changed.
 Chia Plot Status uses finished plots to calculate ETA/Time Remaining as well as warning/error thresholds.
 If you delete finished log files the quality of those values decreases significantly.
+- Use SSHFS to access the log directories multiple remote plotting rigs
+- Each plotting rig should have its own log folder, so they don't mix and mess up estimates and warning thresholds for each other.
+- Always log locally.
+If you log directly to a network share / NAS your plotting processes will crash if the connection becomes flaky.
+Prefer connecting your host machine (which runs Chia Plot Status) to networkshares on the plotting rigs, not the other way around.

+## Troubleshooting

+If you use Cloud Sync Services, rsync/scp cronjobs or tools like Syncthing to collect your log files you might run into an issue with the files not properly syncing.
+Sonething like `The process cannot access the file because it is being used by another process.`.
+See [Issue #40](https://github.com/grayfallstown/Chia-Plot-Status/issues/40#issuecomment-841025993) for how to fix that, or even better, use sshfs instead.

+If Chia Plot Status does no longer start, try renaming `ChiaPlotStatu.config.json` to `ChiaPlotStatu.config.json.backup`.
+The file is located in your home directory at `C:\Users\<your username>\ChiaPlotStatu.config.json` on windows, `/home/<your username>/ChiaPlotStatu.config.json` on linux and `<your user profile directory>/ChiaPlotStatu.config.json` on mac.

 ## Custom tools / Home automation